icgc-argo-workflows/sanger-wxs-variant-calling/README.md

-# ICGC-ARGO Sanger WXS Variant Calling Pipeline
+# ICGC ARGO Sanger WXS Variant Calling Workflow

-This repository maintains the Nextflow pipeline code for Sanger WXS somatic variant calling.
+This repository maintains the Nextflow workflow code for Sanger WXS somatic variant calling.
 The underlying containerized variant calling tools include CaVEMan and Pindle, which are originated from https://github.com/cancerit/dockstore-cgpwxs.